Reading the Recipe:

 - When using the stovetop, be sure to turn all the handles of pots and pans inward so that you don’t accidentally bump them and get burned.

 - Putting out a fire!
 Always be sure you have a fire extinguisher in the kitchen.
-If you don’t have one, be sure to ask your landlord for one.
+If you don’t have one, be sure to ask your landlord for one, or get one at the hardware store.